jamesplease/backbone.event-spec/README.md

 ##### Compound actions and subjects

-If any part of the event consists of more than one word, then a colon should be used to separate them.
-No standard Backbone Event has a compound action or subject, and in general they should be avoided when possible.
+If any part of the event consists of more than one word, then camel case should be used to separate them.
+Note that no standard Backbone Event has a compound action or subject, and in general they should be avoided when possible.

 An example of an event with a compound subject would be:

-`show:red:button`
+`show:redButton`

-In this case, the subject has an adjective describing it which is separated by the colon.
+In this case, the subject has an adjective describing it, and they are written in camel case.

 ### Consistency

 This specification is unofficial, so you shouldn't think of it as the *right way* to name your events.
 [Even I'm not sure](https://github.com/jmeas/backbone.event-spec/issues/1) if I completely like everything here.
-All it is is just an opinionated way to remain consistent.
+This is just an opinionated way to remain consistent.

 And that philosophy of consistency is more important than any rule in this document.
 However you decide to name your events is absolutely fine, so long as you follow some set of rules.
 This becomes increasingly important as your applications grow.
 It can save time if you can just 'know' what the event name is based on your own guidelines, rather than always having to look it up.

-And please feel free to suggest changes!